 (Formerly ANTHR 7LS) This course focuses on the tremendous impact of culture change experienced worldwide both in industrialized and non-industrialized societies.
 The content deals with the processes of change, problems which arise due to change and controversial issues such as deculturation and assimilation.
 Students will have the opportunity to understand and approach change from a psychological, social, economic, political, and environmental perspective.
+May not be repeated.
 LR